ShreehariA/Resume/README.md

 # Resume
-A place for my LaTeX resume
+A place for my LaTeX resumes

 ## What is LaTeX?